 - When it comes to cutting your onions and peppers what matters most is that they're uniformly sized pieces.
 I like big chunks, so I do a fairly large chop.
 But Jimmy doesn't like big pieces of onion and pepper, so he prefers a smaller dice.
 It's really up to you!
 Just remember that smaller pieces will cook faster, so adjust the cooking times accordingly.

-- If you're cooking for 6-8 people, add a third chicken breast or two additional chicken thighs.
-No need to scale up the sauce unless you're serving more like 8-12 people.
+- If you're cooking for more than 5 people, add a third chicken breast or two additional chicken thighs.
+No need to scale up the sauce portion of the recipe unless you're serving more than 8 people.

 - Taste the sauce as you go — the curry spice flavors will intensify as the sauce simmers and thickens.
-If the sauce is too spicy for you, stir a dollop of sour cream, yogurt, or heavy cream into the sauce right before serving, or serve with a dollop of yogurt or sour cream on the side.
+If the sauce is too spicy for you, stir in a dollop of sour cream, plain greek yogurt, or heavy cream right before serving, or serve with a dollop of plain greek yogurt or sour cream on the side.

 - For more on the long, colonized history of curry dishes, I recommend watching season 2, episode 2 of David Chang's Ugly Delicious on Netflix, or listening to "The Curry Chronicles" episode of Gastropod.

 Simple Tomato Curry Chicken

 - Large airtight container